BYOD (Bring Your Own Device)

 - Shoes must be worn at all times.
-(No plastic/rubber thongs, flip-flops, house shoes, or athletic sandals/slippers).
+(No plastic/rubber sandals, flip-flops, house shoes, or athletic sandals/slippers).

 - All clothing must be size appropriate.
 Sagging is not allowed.
 Pants must be worn at the waist.
 All belts, buttons, and fasteners must be fastened at all times.

-- Shorts, skirts, and dresses must be longer than the tip of the longest finger when the student’s arms are extended along the side of the body.
+- Shorts, skirts, and dresses must be longer than the tip of the longest finger when the student’s arms are extended along the side of the body and all the way around the body when the student’s arms are by the side of the body.
 Biking shorts, spandex, tights, pajamas, or boxer shorts are not permitted to be worn as pants.
-Shorts and pants are to be hemmed or stitched; no cut-offs are allowed.
-Holes are only permitted at or below the knee.

 - Form-fitting clothes, such as those made with Lycra or spandex (including leggings/jeggings), are allowable only if they are worn under clothing that meets dress code.
 Students may wear leggings as long as their shirt, dress, skirt, or shorts is as long or longer than the tip of the longest finger all the way around the body when the student’s arms are by the side of the body.

 - Clothing, accessories, or any item that pertains to or advertises substances which are illegal for teenagers (drugs, alcohol, tobacco products, etc.) or which are otherwise inappropriate (profanity, sex, obscenities, violence, gang related, etc.) are not to be worn or brought to school.
 No writing on the backside of pants/shorts.